Alan L. Gropman: College professor

 After retiring from active duty, Gropman remained in the Washington area.
 He went to work as a senior principal analyst and program manager for the SYSCON Corporation.
 He remained with the company for five years.

 In 1991, Gropman took a faculty position teaching history at the Industrial College of the Armed Forces (now officially known as the Dwight D. Eisenhower School for National Security and Resource Strategy), a component college within the National Defense University.
 As a member of the Industrial College faculty, he taught both core courses and elective classes.
 One of his most popular elective courses was Public Policy Formulation: Think Tanks.
 That course explored how think tanks in the Washington area influence public policy.
 He taught that class regularly for twenty years.
 He also taught courses at the National War College, another component institution within the National Defense University.

 Shortly after joining the Industrial College faculty, Gropman began a tutoring and mentoring program that brought faculty and students from the Industrial College to Amidon-Bowen Elementary School in southwest Washington.
 He continued to lead and develop that program for the next two decades.
 As part of his program, Gropman arranged an annual trip that took elementary school students to the Gettysburg Battlefield for an on-site history lesson.

 In 1996, Gropman become chairman of the grand strategy and mobilization department at the Industrial College.
 He continued to teach at the college for another 15 years.
 In 2010, he was honored by the Air Force Historical Society with the Major General I. B. Holley Award, which recognizes a lifetime of significant contributions to the recording of Air Force history.
 In August 2011, Gropman retired from the Industrial College of the Armed Forces and National Defense University faculty.
 His retirement ceremony was attended by nearly 300 people.

 After leaving the Industrial College of the Armed Force, Gropman became an adjunct professor at both Georgetown University and George Mason University.
 In 2011, he also joined the advisory board of George Mason University's School for Conflict Analysis and Resolution.
 He later became chairman of that board.
 Today, Gropman is the National Defense University's distinguished professor emeritus of national security policy.
 He also continues to write and lecture on a wide range of military history, national strategy, and government policy topics.

-Gropman has made six appearances on the C-SPAN television network.
+Gropman made six appearances on the C-SPAN television network.
 His first appearance was in 1996.
 His most recent C-SPAN engagement was in 2010.
 On C-SPAN, Gropman has discussed the history of African Americans in the United States military, various World War I and World War II topics, and the World Leadership Forum.
 In addition, Gropman served for many years on the editorial board of the Joint Force Quarterly, a National Defense University Press publication.
 He also served as a book review editor for Air Power History.

+Death

+Gropman died on 31 May 2026, at the age of 88.